project2051/docker-workshop/setup/README.md

-Here you can find Vagrantfiles, so that you can easily set up two VMs or just browse and look what's needed.
+Here you can find Vagrantfiles, so that you can easily set up two VMs or just browse throught them and look what's being installed.

-Just go to each directory and run `vagrant up` :smile
+Just go to each directory and run `vagrant up` :smile: